mmark-md/mmark/README.md

 * HTML blocks are not supported yet.
 * HTML inlines are not supported yet.
 * Entity and numeric character references are not supported yet.

+### Additional information about MMark-specific extensions

+* YAML block must start with three hyphens `---` and end with three hyphens `---`.
+It can only be placed at the beginning of markdown document.

 ## Contribution